MicrosoftDocs/memdocs/memdocs/intune/fundamentals/surface-management-portal.md

  * Expired: Number of devices with expired warranties.
  * Covered: Number of  devices still covered under warranty.
  * Expiring: Number of devices approaching the warranty expiration date.
- * Eligible: Number of devices not covered by a warranty but eligible for coverage.
+ * Eligible: Number of devices eligible for optional coverage.

 Links to other resources are provided under **Warranty and coverage resources** and **Customer service and support resources**.